Heraion of Perachora: L-shaped stoa

-Immediately east of the altar was a two-storied stoa with an L-shaped plan, also thought to date to the late 4th century BCE.
+Immediately east of the altar was a two-storied stoa with an L-shaped plan, also thought to date to the late 4th century BC.
 The eastern arm of the stoa was about 16.5 m north to south and about 5.5 m deep, while the northern arm of the stoa was about 17.5 m east to west and about 5 m deep.
 The lower level employed an external colonnade of the Doric order, while the upper floor used the Ionic order.
 This is the first known example of this combination.
 The stairs to the second floor are not preserved.
 A water channel extended to this structure from the hydraulic system east of the sanctuary.

 Double-apsidal cistern

 Around 35 m east of the L-shaped stoa, there was a cistern of about 6 by 21 m with each end rounded into an apsidal shape.
 Stone internal piers supported the vaults for the roof.
 On the eastern end of the structure there was a settling tank of about 3 by 5 m.
 About 10 m to the northeast of the settling tank there was a diversion point in the water channel with one branch directed to the cistern and the other to the L-shaped stoa.
-The excavator dates the cistern to within the 6th–4th centuries BCE.
+The excavator dates the cistern to within the 6th–4th centuries BC.

 Dining rooms

 Immediately south of the cistern was a double dining room, probably associated with the cult activity at the site.
 This structure was initially identified as a Hellenistic house, but the cuttings for the legs of the dining couches make the identification as a dining room secure.
-Tomlinson proposes before 490 BCE as the date for this structure.
+Tomlinson proposes before 490 BC as the date for this structure.